 6. You live in the land of comparison and always find yourself lacking

 You look outside yourself for validation and constantly compare yourself to others.
 You always come up short.
-You see the cute coffee mug and tea towels in your favorite Instagram feed and end up spending way too much money at Anthropologie.
+You see the cute coffee mug and tea towels in your favourite Instagram feed and end up spending way too much money at Anthropologie.
 You read a new popular book about a blogger/homesteader and all of a sudden you’re googling how you can raise chickens in the middle of Montréal.
 You were content in your home and life until your cousin came to visit and your eyes opened up to all that is shabby and wanting in your life.
 You never speak up to share your ideas at work because they’re probably ridiculous anyway.
 But you are not meant to be a replica of anyone else; just show up and be imperfect but amazing and beautiful you.

 7. You have not learned the power of “enough”

 You deep-down believe that you need to perform, perfect or acquire to be worthy of love and acceptance.
 You are stuck in black and white, all or nothing thinking.
 90% well done is not enough, it is a failure.
 Your kids are amazing but have some struggles; you suck as a mom.
 You work your butt off loving your family and serving your community but still, you can never keep up or please everyone; you are not enough and never will be.
 You are adopting healthier eating habits but went on a weekend binge; you always fail so why bother trying again.
 All lies!
 You will never truly live an unshackled life until you make peace with enough and “all or something.”

 So now that you’ve identified that your life feels cluttered and we’ve discussed 7 possible reasons WHY you’re carrying around unwanted emotional or physical clutter, let’s turn to step three: HOW you can release it and keep it from creeping back in.